 - 1. Footwear must be worn at all times for safety reasons.
-Some examples of inappropriate footwear are: high heels, slippers/house shoes, flip-flops or roller skates. - 2.
+Some examples of inappropriate footwear are: high heels, slippers/house shoes, flip-flops or roller skates.
+Students who have roller shoes (i.e. Heely's) will be asked to remove the wheels from their shoes during school hours and while the student is on campus.
+If a student has been warned, the parent will need to pick up the wheels from the office. - 2.
 Headwear, scarves, kerchiefs, bandanas, hairnets and sunglasses may not be worn in the building.
 Hats may not be worn in the building. - 3.
 Any type of metal or chain material, studded bracelets or collars, overall straps that hang down, and/or other metal items that may be inappropriately and aggressively used are strictly prohibited. - 4.
 Bare midriffs of any kind are prohibited, whether caused by crop-top shirts, hip-hugger pants or other styles of clothing.
 Any top that shows excessive flesh and/or cleavage is prohibited, including but not limited to, halter tops, tank tops, spaghetti straps (any shoulder strap less than two inches in width).
-Spandexes as outerwear, see-through clothing, and slits or holes purposefully cut into clothing are not acceptable. - 5.
-Clothing which contains obscene language or symbols, reference to or symbols of drugs, alcohol, tobacco products, sex, violence, satanic symbols, racial supremacy, ethnic pride, or gang affiliation (old English lettering, homies shirts, clothes worn inside out, West Side, South Side, East Side, the numbers 13 or 69, eight ball, etc.) on any type of clothing or jewelry are not acceptable. - 6.
+Spandexes as outerwear, see-through clothing, and slits or holes purposefully cut into clothing are not acceptable.

+- 5. Clothing which contains obscene language or symbols, reference to or symbols of drugs, alcohol, tobacco products, sex, violence, satanic symbols, racial supremacy, ethnic pride, or gang affiliation (old English lettering, homies shirts, clothes worn inside out, West Side, South Side, East Side, the numbers 13 or 69, eight ball, etc.) on any type of clothing or jewelry are not acceptable. - 6.
 Belts must fit the waistline and must be secured within the belt loops.
 The end of the belt will not be allowed to hang. - 7.
 Excessively short dresses, skirts, or shorts are not acceptable.
 Please use the LONGER of the following three guidelines to determine whether or not an item of clothing is long enough: - a.
 Fingertip Length-determined by the student standing in a relaxed position with both arms extended downward at both sides. - b.
 Middle of the student's thigh. - c.
 Four to six inches maximum height above kneecap. - 8.
-Makeup is not allowed. - 9.
 The administration realizes that each generation sets its own styles, and that what is classified as gang attire is constantly changing.
 At this time, the following gang attire guidelines are in effect.
 However, during the course of any school year, items may be added or deleted in order to keep our school safe and success-oriented in an ever-changing society. - a.
 Oversized clothing, clothing two or more sizes too large that are purposefully too large for the individual wearing them are prohibited.
 (Shirts and coats may not be worn in such a manner as to conceal sagging clothing or to provide concealment of inappropriate items such as electronic devices, weapons, illegal substances, etc.) - b.
 Sagging pants are prohibited.
 The waistline of the pant is to be worn on the person's waist, not below.
 Waist is defined as the narrow part of the abdomen between the thorax and the hips.

-- Any time a student's underwear is clearly showing above the waistline of the pants, then that student by definition is sagging. - c.
+Any time a student's underwear is clearly showing above the waistline of the pants, then that student by definition is sagging. - c.
 Distinctive gang-related: items of clothing included, bandanas, scarves, hair ties, hair nets, makeup (outlining of lips), or any other items used to show gang identification are not allowed.
 This includes anything that might be perceived as a representation of "colors" or as being used to distinctively set a group of students apart from the rest of the student body.